Remote Sensing and Geospatial Data

 d) Delineate Basic Spatial Units (BSUs) appropriate for coastal and marine contexts, recognizing that BSU resolution should reflect spatial heterogeneity and data density--finer resolution (10-30m) in data-rich coastal zones, coarser resolution in offshore areas with sparse observations--while ensuring exhaustive and mutually exclusive coverage across the Ecosystem Accounting Area;[2]

-e) Implement quality assurance procedures for geospatial data products consistent with international geospatial standards (ISO 19157) and the framework established in TG-0.7 Quality Assurance Framework, including accuracy assessment through confusion matrices, positional accuracy documentation, and validation against authoritative reference datasets; and
+e) Implement quality assurance procedures for geospatial data products consistent with international geospatial standards (ISO 19157) and the framework established in TG-0.7 Quality Assurance Principles, including accuracy assessment through confusion matrices, positional accuracy documentation, and validation against authoritative reference datasets; and

 f) Align geospatial data workflows with the Global Statistical Geospatial Framework (GSGF) Principle 1 (fundamental geospatial infrastructure) and Principle 4 (statistical-geospatial interoperability), supporting coordination between National Statistical Offices and National Geospatial Information Agencies.[3]